-Begin by logging into your UpCloud Control Panel at my.upcloud.com.
+Begin by logging into your UpCloud control panel at my.upcloud.com.
 Let’s go through the main views and see what you can do in them – we will link to more specific articles on each main view so you can jump into a specific topic if you feel like it.

-During a trial, the deployable servers are limited to 1 instance at the time with 1GB / 1CPU / 30GB MaxIOPS.
-If you are on the 72-hour trial, any server you have deployed will be automatically removed when your trial expires.
+During a trial, the deployable servers are limited to 1 instance at the time with 1CPU / 1GB / 25GB MaxIOPS.
+At the end of your 72-hour trial, any server you have deployed will be automatically removed when your trial expires.
 To continue using your server past the initial period, upgrade your account for full access by adding balance to your account.

-This area is where your account information such as your contact details, account balance and API users are displayed.
-You can read more about billing and how to upgrade your account here Add Balance To Your Account.

 In the Support section you can also find your personal PIN code and instructions on how to contact support should you have any questions.
 The PIN is used to verify you have access to the account and should be included in your support requests.